PittsCraft/SwiftRetrier/README.md

 ### Actual retrier classes

-Finally, you can also use the classes initializers directly, namely `SimpleInfallibleRetrier`, `ConditionalInfallibleRetrier`, `InfallibleRepeater`, `SimpleFallibleRetrier`, `ConditionalFallibleRetrier` and `InfallibleRepeater`.
+Finally, you can also use the classes initializers directly, namely `SimpleRetrier`, `ConditionalRetrier` and `SimpleRepeater`.

 ## Retriers contract